-MERIA scenarios are showcases of lectures with classroom activities that cover a mathematical topic and that are used as illustrative for supporting, developing and evaluating complex competences in mathematics (problem-based learning based on TDS and RME), while MERIA teaching modules provide additional didactical information for the teacher.
+MERIA scenarios are showcases of lectures with classroom activities that cover a mathematical topic supporting the development of complex competences in mathematics (problem-based learning based on TDS and RME), while MERIA teaching modules provide additional didactical information for the teacher.

-Teaching and learning modules will be developed by University of Ljubljana in cooperation with experts from Utrecht University, University of Zagreb, University of Copenhagen, National Education Institute of Slovenia, Vordingborg Gymnasium and XV.
-Gymnasium.
+Teaching and learning modules have been developed by partners from University of Ljubljana, Utrecht University, University of Zagreb, University of Copenhagen, National Education Institute of Slovenia, Vordingborg Gymnasium and XV.
+Gymnasium Zagreb.